defeat the enemy, strongholds and spiritual warfare

 Alli: I am thrilled to be here.
 Thanks for having me on.

-Alli: I’m a mom of five boys and I have one stepdaughter.
+Alli: I’m a mom of five boys and one stepdaughter.
 I didn’t want to write a book about parenting.
-I thought ‘I want to make sure my kids are grown before I tackle that’.
-We’re all parenting experts until our kids get a little older!
+I thought, ‘I want to make sure my kids are grown before I tackle that.’

-I gave that message and just thought this was a fun one-off thing.
-But the congregation asked if they could please have it in a book!
-Could they get more of it?
-So, I said ‘Ok, Lord.
-Let me see if this is what you have for me.’
-And it started a journey of figuring out exactly what has happened to get moms into this position where we know we want great things for our kids, we want them to have boundaries and to love Jesus and to be emotionally healthy.
+It started a journey of figuring out exactly what has happened to get moms into this position where we know we want great things for our kids.
+We want them to have boundaries, love Jesus, and be emotionally healthy.
 We want them to be able to give and receive love and take responsibility for themselves.
 But at the same time, we aren’t taking care of ourselves at all.
 Self-care has been reduced to bubble baths and pedicures.

 The Brokenness of Motherhood